Preface: The Future of Short Track Auto Racing

 Track management quick reference

-– Do you have less than four weekly competing divisions?
+– Do you have four or less weekly competing divisions?

 Excessive races create a watered down effect to the paying guests.
 Newcomers especially cannot relate or keep up with excessive classes.